chen7david/koa-example-project/README.md

    ├── models
    └── routes
 ```
+6. In your package.json file add <code>"dev":"nodemon ./src/index.js"</code> to your scripts sections
-6. Copy paste the following lines of code to your ./src/index.js file
+7. Copy paste the following lines of code to your ./src/index.js file

 ```js
 const Koa = require('koa')